-Moreover, the complainant considered that the breeding cave, formed by soft geological material, could eventually collapse once the planned road will be opened to lorry traffic, and that pollution, turbidity and noise will force the actual inhabitants to abandon the cave without having in the vicinity other caves with similar morphology.
+Moreover, the complainant considered that the breeding cave, formed by soft geological material, could eventually collapse once the planned road would be opened to lorry traffic, and that pollution, turbidity and noise would force the inhabitants to abandon the cave without having in the vicinity other caves with similar morphology.
 The complainant informed that an Environmental Impact Assessment was made by the Ministry of Environment and Forestry for the marine terminal although this had not apparently taken into account the critical importance of the chosen area for the Mediterranean monk seal.